Does Bev Roberts Rentals represent the Landlord or Tenant?

-If you choose to not allow pets, it may take a little longer to rent your property; however, it may lower your risk of damages caused by a pet.
+If you choose to not allow pets, it may take a little longer to rent your property due to eliminating a large group of potential tenants who own a pet; however, it may lower your risk of damages caused by a pet.
 If you choose to allow pets, we recommend to limit the number of pets, the type of breeds only covered by insurance, and restrict the weight and age.
 We also recommend a $300 to $500 pet fee or double security deposit.
-Based on insurance company tables, restricted dog breeds include Akita, Alaskan Malamute, Bullmastiff, Chow, Dalmation, Doberman, Eskimo Spitz, German Shepherd, Giant Schnauzer, Great Dane, Husky, Pit Bull, Presa Canario, Rottweiler, Saint Bernard, Staffordshire Terrier, and Wolf Hybrids and mixes of these breeds.
-Similarly, any animal with a bite history or aggressive nature is restricted.
-Restricted pets include rabbits, ferrets, lizards, iguanas, snakes, reptiles, guinea pigs, hamsters, gerbils, rats and exotic pets of any kind.
+Based on insurance company tables, restricted dog breeds include Akita, Alaskan Malamute, Boxer, Bullmastiff, Chow, Dalmatian, Doberman, English Bull Terrier, Eskimo Spitz, German Shepherd, Giant Schnauzer, Great Dane, Husky, Pit Bull, Presa Canario, Rottweiler, Saint Bernard, Shar Pei, Staffordshire Terrier, and Wolf Hybrids and mixes of these breeds.
+Similarly, any animal with a bite history or aggressive nature or similar offense is restricted.
+Restricted pet types include rabbits, ferrets, lizards, iguanas, snakes, reptiles, guinea pigs, hamsters, gerbils, rats and exotic pets.

-*If a tenant has proper documentation for a service animal as allowed in the Fair Housing Act, then you are obligated to allow these animals.
-However, the tenant is responsible for damage caused by the animal.
+*Assistance animals are in a different legal classification than pets who are not assistance animals.
+If a tenant has proper documentation for an assistance animal as allowed in the Fair Housing Act, then you are obligated to allow an animal.
+The tenant with an assistance animal still remains responsible for damage caused by the animal.

 Who collects the rent?

 We collect all rental payments from tenants and then uses these funds to manage the monthly operations of the property.
 Any residual income remaining is dispersed to you monthly.

 What happens if the tenant doesn’t pay rent?